Shopping Cart

 -- April L., San Diego

-On surface, time limit on soaks might appear an understandable concern.
+On the surface, a time limit on soaks might've appeared an understandable concern.
 Especially considering that most rural mineral spring resorts of Northwest allow unlimited soaking, albeit mostly in self-serve, communal pools.

 But developed springs with communal mineral pools have far greater replenishment rates.
-Ashland, OR's Jackson Wellsprings, for example, changes water in Olympic-sized pool each week (reportedly -- and understandably -- diluted with fresh) and full-strength hot mineral pool twice a week; even showers are mineral water.
-They likely have thousands times more mineral water to play with, as probably do most others in wider region.
-If we did too there'd maybe be less time restriction and more tubs.
-(But probably not, for reason soon to follow.)
+Ashland, OR's Jackson Wellsprings, for example, changes water in Olympic-sized pool each week (reportedly diluted with fresh) and its full-strength hot mineral pool twice a week; even showers are mineral water.
+They likely have thousands of times more mineral water to play with, as probably do most others in the wider region.
+If we had too, there'd maybe be less time restriction and more tubs.
+(But probably not, for the reason soon to follow.)

-As many spring enthusiasts, given choice, far prefer communal soak experience in sunshiny out-of-doors over any private indoor private bathtub inside open-topped, low-ceiling-ed, noise-echoing hallway stall.
-Stewart's might've long ago developed a mineral water pool too had it the water to play with.
+As many spring enthusiasts, given the choice, far prefer communal soak experience in the sunshiny out-of-doors over any private indoor private bathtub inside an open-topped, low-ceiling-ed, noise-echoing hallway stall.
+Stewart's might've long ago developed a mineral water pool too, had it the water to play with.
 (Though, being cold water, ambient-temp pool might not have been popular except in hottest weather.)

-But magic elixir wells up at super modest clip, sometimes only gallon or two a minute, requiring close rationing.
-And it must be propane heated at no small expense to boot (yes, it is a cold mineral spring), making each drop even more precious.
+The magic elixir wells up at super modest clip, though, sometimes only a gallon or two a minute, requiring close rationing.
+And it must be propane heated at no small expense to boot (yes, it's a cold mineral spring), making each drop even more precious.

-To main point of time limit: Springs' mineral water can be powerful -- sometimes almost industrial strength.
+To the main point of a time limit: The Springs' mineral water can be powerful -- sometimes almost industrial strength.
 (Potency varies throughout year for reasons uncertain.)
-Well-traveled soakers report it's the strongest mineral water they've ever experienced.
-Tall claim posted on sign inside entrance is perhaps less than your typical mineral springs hyperbole.
+Well-traveled soakers report it's the strongest mineral water they ever experienced.
+The tall claim posted on sign inside the entrance is perhaps less than your typical mineral springs hyperbole.

-Some people perhaps hadn't learned to appreciate how various mineral springs' waters can differ.
-The unaware, especially longtime bathtub enthusiasts addicted to soaking for hours and merrily scrubbing at will, could easily overdo, losing benefit and gaining skin irritation lasting for days if not weeks:
+Some people perhaps hadn't learned to appreciate how various mineral springs' waters could differ, sometimes greatly.
+The unaware, especially mere bathtub enthusiasts, addicted to soaking for hours and merrily scrubbing at will, could easily overdo, losing benefit and gaining skin irritations that could last for days or even weeks:

 "I did not hear that I should soak only a limited time in that water, so I stayed 50 minutes.
 I have been itchy and miserable for 10 days.
 Please put those signs someplace where no one will miss them..." -- Bets S., Talent, OR Yelp

-More than 30 minutes total soak time could be pushing luck unless well-attuned to water properties, proper way to soak, and listening to one's body.
+More than 30 minutes total soak time could be pushing one's luck unless well-attuned to water properties, the proper way to soak, and listening to one's body.

-It might've helped to think of Stewart's silica-rich water as liquid glass crystal, scouring off dead skin, opening pores to enable beneficial minerals to soak in and freer sweating out of toxins in sauna.
+It perhaps helped to think of Stewart's silica-rich water as liquid glass crystal, scouring off the dead skin, opening pores to enable beneficial minerals to soak in and freer sweating out of toxins in sauna.
 (See list of minerals from analysis in Emile Frank's article, Part 2.)

-Also, while not justifying reason in itself, setting time limit does allow more people to enjoy soak when things get mega-busy (one formerly could count on it middle of any three-day holiday weekend year-round), there being only dozen tubs.
-Plus it serves as way to track hygienic cleanliness of tubs between use.
-(In other, self-serve, no-time-limit springs like Orr, Sierra, and Mercy, tubs are user-cleaned before and after each use.)
+Also, while no justifying reason in itself, setting a time limit did allow more people to enjoy a soak when things got mega-busy (one could count on it middle of any three-day holiday weekend year-round), there being only dozen tubs.
+Plus it served as way to track hygienic cleanliness of tubs between use.
+(In other, self-serve, no-time-limit springs like Orr, Sierra, and Mercey, tubs are user cleaned before and after each use.)

-Oldtimers remember slow days with the time-stopping luxury of claiming one's tub for four to six hours -- real oldtimers, for the entire day -- leisurely stretching out mini-soaks, slowly acclimating to water's power and proper soaking method and maybe having lunch or taking leisurely hike between soaks.
-(Or soaked for hours on end, having hide of rhino or wisdom to stay absolutely still.)
+Old-timers remember slower days with the time-stopping luxury of claiming one's tub for four to six hours -- real old-timers, for the entire day -- leisurely stretching out mini-soaks, gradually acclimating to the water's power and learning the proper soaking method, maybe having lunch or taking a leisurely hike between immersions.
+(Or soaked for hours on end, having either the hide of a rhino or the wisdom to stay absolutely still.)

-There's a rural legend that, beyond one-time outdoor Jacuzzi, an outdoor communal mineral soak once existed on grounds.
-For sure, there was once an over-sized indoor tub in the 1970s -- former tub rooms 3 and 4, for a while later two dressing rooms -- big enough for three or four to immerse frames in.
-Rumor has it that during its lingering purple-haze heyday more than a few doobies and vino jugs got passed around.
+There was a rural legend that, beyond actual one-time outdoor Jacuzzi, an outdoor communal mineral soak once existed on the grounds.
+For sure there was once an over-sized indoor tub in the 1970s -- former tub rooms 3 and 4, which for a while later became two dressing rooms -- big enough for three or four to immerse their frames in.
+Rumor has it that during its lingering purple-haze heyday more than a few doobies and vino jugs were passed around.

 ____________________________